Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/snippets/nodes-generated-code.md

 title: nodes-generated-code
 ---

-The following example code is a possible outcome of this node written in HLSL code
+The following code represents this node in Unity's shader code